meilisearch/meilisearch/deep-dive.md

 ### The schema

-The schema is a data struture that represents which documents attributes should be stored and which should be indexed.
+The schema is a data structure that represents which documents attributes should be stored and which should be indexed.
 It is stored under the "_data-schema_" entry and given to MeiliDB only at the creation.

 Each document attribute is associated to a unique 32 bit number named `SchemaAttr`.